RichardJeanBaptiste/ItunesAudioConverter/README.md

-#Itunes Audio Converter
+# Itunes Audio Converter

-- take youtube playlist and convert them into Itunes ready playlist
+## - takes youtube playlist links and returns a zipped file ready to be added to itunes

+### - The Site is live here - https://itunes-audio.herokuapp.com/